Greyland-TM/Roseware-API/README.md

 You will need to get into PGAdmin and connect the db.
 Log in with the `PGADMIN_MAIL` and `PGADMIN_PW` you specified in your .env file.
 The server needs to be registered to the `DB_HOST` you specified in your .env file, and a database needs to be created with your `DB_NAME`.

-Then login into Rabbitmq's management dashboard with username and password `guest`.
+Then, login into Rabbitmq's management dashboard with username and password `guest`.
 You will need to create a new user with the username and password you specified in your .env file and an admin tag.
 Create a new virtual host with the name `roseware` and grant your user access to it.

-To get into the shell of a container and execute commands run: `docker exec -it {container name} {command}` For example, to create a superuser, run: `docker exec -it django python manage.py createsuperuser`
+To get into the shell of a container and execute commands run: `docker exec -it {container name} {command}` For example, to create a new admin user, run: `docker exec -it django python manage.py createcustomuser`

 # **\*\*\*\***\*\*\***\*\*\*\***

-## BACKUP DB COMMAND ##
-python manage.py dumpdata > backup.json